meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

 ## Identify the SLI

-There are a couple of options for us `Monitor Based` or `Event Based`.
+There are a couple of options for us: `Monitor Based` or `Event Based`.
 But we care about availability and error rate so we'll select `Event Based` under `Define The Source` for our SLI creation.
+Using event based we can track percentage of requests that are successful.

-First step: In the numerator field select `trace.flask.request.hits` scoped to the service and resource we care about: `service:iot-frontend`, `resource_name:post_/add_pump`, `env:slo-workshop`.
+**First step:** In the numerator field select `trace.flask.request.hits` scoped to the service and resource we care about: `service:iot-frontend`, `resource_name:post_/add_pump`, `env:slo-workshop`.
 The numerator represents all of your “good” (successful) hits.

 ![Editor](../assets/sli-edit.png)

-Second step: Defining the denominator.
+**Second step:** Defining the denominator.
 For this service we need to add a query summing two metrics `trace.flask.request.hits` and `trace.flask.request.errors` to get the total of requests.

 To add a second query: click advanced, change the metric, `sum a + b`